-For better or for worse, it is often difficult to untangled MapReduce and large-data processing from the broader discourse on cloud computing.
+For better or for worse, it is often difficult to untangle MapReduce and largedata processing from the broader discourse on cloud computing.
 True, there is substantial promise in this new paradigm of computing, but unwarranted hype by the media and popular sources threatens its credibility in the long run.
 In some ways, cloud computing is simply brilliant marketing.
-Before clouds, there were grids, 8 and before grids, there were vector supercomputers, each having claimed to be the best thing since sliced bread.
+Before clouds, there were grids, and before grids, there were vector supercomputers, each having

-6This title was inspired by a classic article titled The Unreasonable Effectiveness of Mathematics in the Natural Sciences [155].
+&lt;sup>6This title was inspired by a classic article titled The Unreasonable Effectiveness of Mathematics in the Natural Sciences [155].
 This is somewhat ironic in that the original article lauded the beauty and elegance of mathematical models in capturing natural phenomena, which is the exact opposite of the data-driven approach.

-7 On Exactitude in Science [23].
+&lt;sup>7 On Exactitude in Science [23].
 A similar exchange appears in Chapter XI of Sylvie and Bruno Concluded by Lewis Carroll (1893).